Ushiyado: A Dairy Farmer's Guesthouse in Hokkaido's 'Cow Town' with Farm Tours and Butter-Making|Domingo

-A guesthouse in the “middle of town” built by a dairy farmer
+A guesthouse built in the "middle of town" by a dairy farmer

 Guesthouse ushiyado